PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 mutual information of (Y; X), and furthermore, the pointwise mutual information of any individual value of each variable (X = *a*; Y = *b*) is the same as the pointwise mutual information of (X = *b*; Y = *a*).
-Although his is perhaps the most intuitive version of mutual information, given that it does give a symmetric measure for “how much information does the presence of a provide about the presence of *b*,” we are not currently aware of any work that has attempted to use this interpretation of MI
+Although this is perhaps the most intuitive version of mutual information, given that it does give a symmetric measure for “how much information does the presence of a provide about the presence of *b*,” we are not currently aware of any work that has attempted to use this interpretation of MI